kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 		- Redis/Memcached **(Memory NoSQL DB): 100k - 1M QPS**
 			- **disadvantage**: unlike above two, memcached does NOT support data persistence in hard disk, once electric cut off, data might be missing and need reload once it's back up
 			- User system is read more than write, for a system that works like that, must use Cache for performance improvement
-			- 爬虫系统 is write more than read, catch and store web page key words, it doesn't support an api for user to view those contents. e.g: Google search engine use this to store web page in its service then indexing them when you search for certain keywords
+			- Web crawler (爬虫系统) & Google Suggestion is write more than read, catch and store web page key words, it doesn't support an api for user to view those contents. e.g: Google search engine use this to store web page in its service then indexing them when you search for certain keywords
 			- System for human beings usage is read more than write, for system usage is write more than read
 ### Service
 - AuthService - register/login